 What are Anti-Spam Laws?

-Anti-spam laws are regulations that prohibit the sending of unsolicited electronic messages, commonly known as spam.
-These laws vary from country to country, but they generally require senders to obtain consent from recipients before sending any commercial electronic messages.
-They also require senders to provide clear and accurate identification information, as well as an easy way to unsubscribe from future messages.
+Anti-Spam Laws vary from country to country, but they generally require senders to obtain consent from recipients before sending any commercial electronic messages.
+They also require senders to provide clear and accurate identification information and an easy way to unsubscribe from future messages.

 Why are Anti-Spam Laws Important?